Hurricane Jose's path: What you should know

 Where is Hurricane Jose now?

-Jose has maximum sustained winds of 75 mph and is moving east at 6 mph, according to the advisory.
-It is expected to turn southeast tonight, and then turn southwest by Wednesday.
+It has maximum sustained winds of 75 mph and is moving southeast at 8 mph, but is expected to make a clockwise loop over the next 36 to 48 hours, according to the NHC.

 What else should I know about the hurricane?

 Jose passed north of the Caribbean islands and Puerto Rico on Sunday as a Category 4 hurricane.
-The Netherlands navy said the situation was “better than expected” after it passed north of the islands overnight.
+The Netherlands navy said the situation was “better than expected” after it passed north of the islands.

-The NHC said late Monday afternoon that the storm is "expected to continue weakening as it meanders far northeast of the Bahamas for the next couple of days."

 The Associated Press contributed to this report.